amirongit/notecode/elasticsearchInAction.md

 ### The Building Blocks
 #### Documents
 - basic unit of information in "json" form
-- each field is analyzed for faster searches & analyzatics
+- each field is analyzed for faster searches & analytics
 - storing multiple types of documents in a single index was supported prior to v5.x
     - since v7.0, "_doc" is the generic single document type an index is able to store
     - this was forced by lucene's inability to define multiple fields with a common name but different data type on each index